-In calculating the short-term average earnings, the decision-maker finds that Rod has less than four weeks of earnings as he only worked for one day.
+In calculating the short-term average earnings, the decision-maker finds that Rod has less than the applicable four weeks of earnings as he only worked for one day.
 The decision-maker must confirm the expected duration of the assignment with the workplace parties.

 If the evidence supports that Rod was only placed with QRS Employer for a one-day assignment, the average earnings are calculated to reflect the earnings of a one-day a week worker based on the earnings for the day that Rod worked.
 If the evidence supports that Rod was placed with QRS Employer for an indefinite assignment, the average earnings are calculated to reflect the expected pattern of employment.
 That is, if Rod’s assignment was a Monday to Friday workweek, his average earnings are calculated on that basis.